[IEEE SiPS 2020 (Oct. 20-22nd) is going virtual.

-The 2020 IEEE International Workshop on Signal Processing Systems will be held in Coimbra, located at the center of Portugal.
+The 2020 IEEE International Workshop on Signal Processing Systems was expected to be held in Coimbra, located at the center of Portugal.
 Coimbra is a riverfront city in central Portugal and the country’s former capital.
 It preserves a medieval old town that hosts the historic University of Coimbra — Alta and Sofia UNESCO World Heritage —, the oldest university in Portugal, and one of the oldest in the world.
 Created by King Dinis in 1290, by signing the Scientiae Thesaurus Mirabilis, the University of Coimbra went through several relocations until it permanently settled in Coimbra in 1537.

 Coimbra is known as the city of students and breathes youth.
 The city traditions are intertwined with music, with Coimbra’s Fado being a unique expression in the world that is played by University students.